yangli-evo/landscape_navigability/README.md

 - mRNA vs. protein landscapes (buffering effect)
 - Trans- vs. cis-regulatory landscapes (TF binding affinity data)

-### Epistasis
-This repository also contains code for analyzing and classifying **epistasis** between genetic interactions based on fitness data.
-It computes the epistasis value `ε` and classifies the type of epistasis based on the results.

-Epistasis refers to the interaction between different genetic loci that influence an organism's fitness.
-The goal of this project is to analyze genetic interactions and classify them into different categories such as **Reciprocal Sign Epistasis (RSE)**, **Simple Sign Epistasis (SSE)**, **Positive Epistasis (PE)**, and **Negative Epistasis (NE)**.

 ### **🧮 Epistasis Calculation**

 The epistasis value `ε` is calculated using the following formula: